ONAC Down Payment Assistance Program

-Beginning in the fall of 2021, ONAC will offer a down payment assistance program to eligible tribal citizens.
-This program is primarily funded through a subsidy grant from the Federal Home Loan Bank of Topeka’s Affordable Housing Program.
+Beginning in the fall of 2021, ONAC will offer a down payment assistance program.
+This program is primarily funded through a subsidy grant from the Federal Home Loan Bank of Topeka’s (FHLB Topeka) Affordable Housing Program.
+To receive the FHLB Topeka funds for this program, ONAC will use the eligibility criteria established by the FHLB Topeka.

 Up to $5,000 in down payment assistance will be available to participants, through ONAC, with funds from the FHLB Topeka (https://www.fhlbtopeka.com/ahp).
 This down payment may be stacked with down payment assistance from other sources.